Pages (9 results)Top

 The ERG Water Group as an interdisciplinary collaboration focused on the social dimensions of water.
 Members work on issues of equitable access and efficient, sustainable management of freshwater resources for both humans and the environment in the US and across the globe.

 I’m Nabig Chaudhry.
-I’m an MS candidate at UC Berkeley studying energy systems, climate change science, and environmental data science.
-My research and interests lie at the intersection of energy, ...
+I’m a MS/PhD candidate at UC Berkeley studying climate resilience and adaptation, climate risk, and applied data science.
+My research lies at the intersection of climate, tech, ...
 Continue Reading »

 - climate adaptation